-Silk is the natural fabric.
-As a result, it’s incredibly breathable and can help you stay comfortable by circulating air through it.
+Silk is a natural fabric.
+As a result, it’s incredibly breathable and can help you stay comfortable by circulating cool air through it.

-The only problem with silk is that it retains more sweat and body oils, demanding more frequent cleaning.
+The only problem with silk pajamas is that it retains more night sweats and body oils, demanding more frequent cleaning.

-In addition, silk clothes are often more pricey than those made of other textiles.
+In addition, silk cooling pajamas are often more pricey than those made of other textiles.